yangheng95/PyABSA/README.md

 > Build from LC-ABSA / LCF-ABSA / LCF-BERT and LCF-ATEPC.

-> Efficient implementation of Local Context Focus
+> Fast implementation of Local Context Focus

 > Easy to use toolkit of aspect term extraction and aspect-polarity classification.